 Games of chance: when it is said that an activity is a game, we understand that it is meant to be a game of chance, and this means that a competitive advantage cannot be achieved through knowledge.
 For example, the lottery.

 Skill games: when with knowledge, study and work you can achieve a competitive advantage to achieve professional, business or human relations success.
 For example: when a young person studies professionally, they first have to invest money and a lot of time, in order to ultimately be necessary the game of luck to get into the job market, the same there are large companies that play successfully in the market and others in the same market and the same sector they go bankrupt.

 As we see in the previous section, Financial Wealth in Europe, the knowledge and work of traders makes the Dutch pension funds the best in the world, and the Dutch workers accumulate more and more wealth.
 To think that the work of Dutch traders is a game of chance, as the poor trend of opinion would have us believe, in dogmatic format, circulating like all dogmas in a medium of collective ignorance, seems a great simplicity.

 Gaining a statistical advantage as a trader in the financial markets is not a game of chance, it is a long and laborious journey of study and work to achieve a competitive advantage, the same as in any other profession.—

-More and more young people are planning with the hope of achieving Financial Independence.
+More and more young people are planning with the hope of achieving Financial Freedom.

-With pensions down and retirement age increased year by year, the possibility of achieving Financial Independence begins to gain adherents among young people.
+With pensions falling and the retirement age increasing year after year, the possibility of achieving Financial Freedom begins to gain popularity among young people.

-Beyond utopias, the so-called FIRE movement (Financial Independence Retire Early) seeks to establish a strategy to achieve financial independence as soon as possible.
-Although the objective is not simple, there is no guarantee of achieving it and it is achieved based on years of strict saving and on investments, more and more young people are signing up to this philosophy.
+Beyond utopias, the so-called FIRE movement (Financial Independence Retire Early) seeks to establish a strategy to achieve Financial Freedom as soon as possible.
+Although the objective is not easy, there is no guarantee of reaching it and it is reached based on years of strict saving and wise investment, more and more young people are signing up to this philosophy.